|

 - Improves productivity by using quick access to an application

-- Improves usability with a single user identity and credentials, and application personalization
+- Improves usability with a single user identity and credentials,

 Name the different components of Oracle Identity management.